 By far the most important business dynamic is bidding and the corresponding planning.
 Many factors play a role in the final bid price.
 To start out, the location and depth of the project play a pivotal part in the bid price.

 Haulers bid their price based on the number of miles involved with travel.
 Customarily haulers do not buy the material but are merely transporting the customer’s material for them.
 The material is hauled from a quarry to the job site.
 Then the truck returns empty to the quarry for another load.
 This cycle is called the haul or trip.
-So the price is often quoted in a per ton rate (material weight per trip).
+The price is often quoted in a per ton rate (material weight per trip).
 The price range varies per ton based on distance; so the rate is never the same per project.
 Let’s look at a simple illustration.

 Suppose the load capacity is 16 tons for the truck and the desired earnings is $70 per hour.
 Two different jobs are bid.
 Job ‘A’ is 12 miles from the quarry, Job ‘B’ is 20 miles from the quarry.
 Each job has a 5 minute wait time at the job site.
 Let’s look at the final bid price per job.